KamilMynarski/energy_data_document_streaming/README.md

 I have created streamlit application that is capable of showing 24-hour average of every parameter stored in the Mongo DB.

+As you can see in [Streamlit app code](Streamlit/streamlitapp.py) curently streamlit have direct access to Mongo DB (using user and password) which isnt desirable (it will be preferable to add API between Streamlit and Mongo DB).

 ## Demo

 Average hourly generation of Solar energy for streamed data: